skip to content

 Engaging, Safe, and Evidence-Based: What Science Tells Us Adolescents Need When Online

-A new report from the National Scientific Council on Adolescence looks at research on youth development and technology use to offer specific suggestions to ensure that digital tech used by middle-school-aged youth.
+This council report from the National Scientific Council on Adolescence offers research-based suggestions for policymakers and technology companies to ensure that digital tech used by middle-school-aged youth promotes positive development and keeps young users safe online.

 Downloadable PDF: Council Report 2: Engaging, Safe, and Evidence-Based